Highlights from Helsinki

 That bench, unbeknownst to us at the time, became a symbol of Helsinki for us.

+At first glance, I found Finland’s capital to be quite daunting.
 Granted, my previous handful of days spent there, mostly as a layover from one point to the next, enabled me to make superficial judgments only.
 And they were mostly introspective in the face of my surroundings: I’m not stylish enough to be here, not slim enough, not pretty enough.
-The people, all stylish and slim and pretty, also seemed distant, and aided in my mounting self-consciousness as I took their indifference as a slight.
+The people, all stylish and slim and pretty, also seemed distant and aided in my mounting self-consciousness as I took their indifference as a slight.
 We rounded the center only briefly but I left feeling like it was too large to be learned and too complex to be understood.
 And while I was very excited for this return to Finland two years later, it was mostly to explore the gorgeous wilderness it offers.
 Helsinki, I expected to just endure.

 Um, yeah.
 I was being quite ridiculous.